Ugondu/MentalHealthAnalysis/README.md

 # Data Source

 To achieve our aim of providing a detailed analysis, we need dataset that includes
-- Student Status ( internation or domestic)
+- Student Status ( international or domestic)
 - Stay
 - Age
 - Suicide ( Yes or No)